When reading the Bible, it’s very helpful to answer this question: “How would the original readers of this passage have understood it?”

 We can do this by learning the history and culture of that time and then bringing the meaning the author intended into our time and place.

-To show importance of understanding the culture when reading Scripture, think about this situation:
+To show why it is important to understand the original culture when reading Scripture, think about this situation:

 If I told you that a young man swam in a pond at night—without giving you any other information—what would you guess had happened?